Manjri

 Manjari is a village 4 km from Hadapsar, India, which is a suburban area around Pune.
-Manjari railway station is one of the Pune Suburban Railway located on Pune - Daund section.
-Mr. Shivraj Ghule is First person (sarpanch=सरपंच) of Manjari Village.
+Manjari Budruk railway station is one of the Pune Suburban Railway located on Pune - Daund section.
+Mr. Shivraj Ghule is First person of Manjari Village.

 Its named after "Manjarai Devi", a traditional Hindu deity.
-It has Special Economic Zone and Serum Institute of India is located in Manjari, it is well-known for developing Covishield vaccine for COVID-19.
-Manjari is an industrial hotspot and it is close to Keshav Nagar, Hadapsar & Phursungi.
+It has Special Economic Zone and Serum Institute of India is located in Manjari, it is well known for developing Covishield vaccine for COVID-19.
+Manjari is an industrial hotspot and it is close to Keshav Nagar, Hadapsar & Fursungi.